Lakad Gunita 2019: Public Arts and Architecture in UP Diliman

 From below, one could see the reflection of the surroundings the way Tungkung Langit, a hardworking god who fell in love with Alunsina, the virgin goddess of the eastern skies, would see the world from above.

-The concept of originality in the art world could mean different thing.
-It was rumored that the sculpture be removed, but it was clarified that the installation will stay because UP Alumni Association funded it.
+The concept of originality in the art world could mean different things.
+It was rumored that the sculpture be removed, but it was clarified that the installation will stay because the UP Alumni Association funded it.

 The Lakad Gunita 2019 Themed Walking Tours are organized and operated by the University of the Philippines Asian Institute of Tourism in connection with the Lakad Gunita commemoration activities.
 These themed walking tours are provided on a complimentary basis, on a first-come-first-served listing priority.

 For those who want to join, this is a free walking tour, all you have to do is pre-register and confirm your participation at the contact information below:

 Complete photos from “Lakad Pamana 2019: Public Arts and Architecture in UP Diliman“ are available on our Facebook Page.